wanpixiaozi/moac-tester/README.md

 ## Input and output data formats

-The ethereum tester library strictly enforces the following input formats and types.
+The moac tester library strictly enforces the following input formats and types.

 * Hexidecimal values **must** be text (not byte) strings.
 The `0x` prefix is optional.
-* Any address which contains mixed-case alpha characters will be validated as a checksummed address as specified by [EIP-55](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-55.md)
+* Any address which contains mixed-case alpha characters will be validated as a checksummed address as specified by [EIP-55](https://github.com/Moac/EIPs/blob/master/EIPS/eip-55.md)
 * 32-byte hashes **must** be hexidecimal encoded.
 * Numeric values **must** be in their integer representation.

-Similarly, ethereum tester ensures that return values conform to similar rules.
+Similarly, Moac tester ensures that return values conform to similar rules.

 * 32-byte hashes will be returned in their hexidecimal encoded representation.
 * Addresses will be returned in their hexidecimal representation and EIP55 checksummed.